apple/ccs-caldavtester/README.txt

 				6) GETCHANGED - the tool tracks the Etags on resources retrieved via GET.
 This special method will poll the specified resource until the Etag returned in the response is different from the one found in the most recent test.
+				6) GETOTHER - the tool finds the newest sibling resource to the one specified in the <ruri> element.

 		ELEMENT <ruri>
 			the URI of the request.
 Multiple <ruri>'s are allowed with DELETEALL only.